AntaresSimulatorTeam/antares-doc/docs/reference/xpansion-prepare-study.md

 ### Investment in thermal generation capacity

-Suppose that the thermal generation capacity subject to expansion is physically located in area1 for the example in Figure (2).
-As Antares Xpansion only performs investment through links of the study, the modelling trick consists in creating a virtual node, here `invest_semibase`, connected to the physical node area1.
+Suppose that the thermal generation capacity subject to expansion is physically located in area 1 for the example in diagram (2).
+As Antares Xpansion only performs investment through links of the study, the modelling trick consists in creating a virtual node, here `invest_semibase`, connected to the physical node area 1.
 The Antares link of the investment candidate is the link between these two nodes.

 The generation unit, candidate for investment, must be defined by a thermal